Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Forecasting for stage IV surveys

 It is important to note that our choice of fiducial IA model may not represent what is eventually seen in LSST data, due to the increased depth of LSST compared to the samples used in~\citetalias{Fortuna2021} and DES Y3.
 However, it is nonetheless necessary for us to choose some fiducial IA model in the absence of any measurements truly representative of LSST.
 We refer the reader to~\cite{Krause2016} for discussion on the complexities of forecasting the IA contamination to stage IV surveys.
 We caution that the findings of this study may not apply if the true signal is found to be vastly different to the models we have used here, but ultimately it is necessary for us to make some modelling choices.
 We defer a detailed comparison of different IA models to future work.

 Having obtained the 1-halo and 2-halo spectra, we then combine them, truncating each via a window function to avoid double counting in the 1-halo to 2-halo transition,

 with $\ell_{\rm1h} = 1.4\times10^4$ and $\ell_{\rm2h}=3\times10^4$ chosen to give as smooth a transition as possible, and subscript I denoting an intrinsic shape tracer.
+Table \ref{tab:ia_params} contains a summary of the key IA model parameters used in this work.
 We then use this angular power spectrum to compute the IA tangential shear for our choice of projected and tomographic bins.
 Figure \ref{fig:gammaT} shows the various tangential shears discussed here.
 All quantities shown have been normalised by the estimated number of physically associated pairs, which is why we see a flattening of the lensing signal in the scales where the boost factor strongly dominates and contribution from $F$ is negligible, as the boost factor has a similar scale dependence to the lensing signal.